 My friend gave me a few old copies of Jamie Oliver’s ‘Jamie’ magazine, which had a recipe for chocolate bread and butter pudding, using croissants.
 I’ve adapted it slightly.
 It may have converted me – very rich and you definitely need to eat this warm with some cream or ice cream, to cut through the richness.

 - 1 vanilla pod, split and seeds scraped

 - 750g pain au chocolat (I used 8)

 - Grease an oven dish or tin with butter.
 Beat the egg yolks, eggs and caster sugar until pale and creamy.
 Put the milk in a pan with vanilla seeds and bring just up to the boil (do not allow to boil).
 Pour the hot milk onto the eggs and stir well until combined.
 Strain through a sieve.

-- Place a layer of bread at the bottom of the dish and spread over half of the melted dark chocolate and sprinkle over some dark chocolate chunks.
+- Slice the croissants.
+Place a layer of bread at the bottom of the dish and spread over half of the melted dark chocolate and sprinkle over some dark chocolate chunks.
 Top with another layer of bread and then half the melted milk chocolate and some milk chocolate chunks.
 Press down and repeat to use up all the bread and the chocolate.

 - Pour some milk mixture slowly over the pudding.
 Let it sink in for 2 minutes before pouring on more, reserving about 150ml.
 Cover the pudding and place in the fridge for 30 minutes.